Multi-Tenancy

 Describes how Form.io works with Multi-Tenant deployments

 The Form.io platform easily handles complex multi-tenanted SaaS/PaaS application configurations.
 Form.io Multi-Tenancy enables each tenant to have an isolated sandbox of Forms, Resources, Data, Roles and Permissions, and Project Settings which all can be configured within an independent domain, using the user-friendly UI inside the Form.io Developer Portal Application.
-Paired with our Form Manager Application, this also enables SaaS and PaaS companies the opportunity to offer the Form.io platform as a white-labeled, multi-tenanted form building engine that can scale and serve an unlimited amount of their customers, all from a centralized deployment of the Form.io platform.
+Paired with our Enterprise Form Builder, SaaS and PaaS companies have the opportunity to offer the Form.io platform as a white-labeled, multi-tenanted form-building engine that can scale and serve an unlimited amount of their customers, all from a centralized deployment of the Form.io platform.
 The following diagram illustrates this concept.

 In order to utilize the Form.io Multi-Tenant capabilities, you will need to first enable this feature within your License.